-Description Detached one and a half storey farmhouse.
-Accommodation GROUND FLOOR: Entrance vestibule, hall, living room, kitchen, bedroom, bathroom with W.C., pantry.
-FIRST FLOOR: Landing, two bedrooms, boxroom/store.
-Gross internal floor area (m2) 112m2 approximately.
+Description Detached one and a half storey traditional cottage.
+Accommodation Ground floor: Conservatory, Living Room, Kitchen, Bathroom.
+First floor: Landing, Two Bedrooms, Box Room.
+Gross internal floor area (m2) 106m2 approximately, including conservatory.
 Neighbourhood and location The property is located within a rural area.
-A range of facilities can be obtained in the nearby small town of Dufftown.
-A wider range of facilities can be obtained within the towns of Huntly, Keith or Elgin which are all within easy commuting distance.
 There are some other residential properties within the vicinity.
-The property is generally surrounded by open countryside.
-Age 120 + years.
-Weather Mainly dry following a mixed spell.
+A limited range of facilities can be obtained in the nearby village of Craigellachie.
+A wider range of facilities can be obtained in the towns of Keith or Elgin within commuting distance.
+The property has an open outlook over surrounding countryside at the front.
+Age Built around 1900.
+Weather Clear and dry following a mixed spell.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Chimney stacks are of stone construction, externally pointed.
-Flashings at the base of the chimneys are formed in cement.
+Chimney stacks are of stone construction externally pointed.
+There is a disused stack running up the outside of the property.
+There are clay pots.
+Flashings at the base at the base of the chimneys are formed in cement.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.

-Roofing including roof space If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and clad in natural slate.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The roof is pitched and clad in natural slates.
 The ridge is formed in tile.
-Valleys and hips are formed in lead.
-There is no access to roof timbers over the original part of the property or the front projection.
-There is access to the roof space over the bathroom via a ceiling hatch.
-This roof space was not entered due to the limited size of the space.
-This space has been inspected from the hatch only.
-This roof is of timber construction with timber sarking boards.
+There are two dormers at the front with pitched roofs clad in natural slate with slate cheeks.
+Access to the roof space is available via ceiling hatch on the landing.
+The roof is of timber construction with timber sarking boards.
+There is evidence of under slate felt.
+Glass wool insulation has been laid between the ceiling joists.
+The roof space is too small to enter.
+There is a redundant wasp bike.
+There is a redundant PVC cold water storage tank restricting the inspection.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The gutters are of a cast iron, half round design with cast iron round downpipes.
-Main walls Visually inspected with the aid of binoculars where appropriate.
+The gutters are of a PVC ogee design with PVC round downpipes.
+There is a PVC box downpipe to the rear.
+Main walls Visually increased with the sid of himseylers where Walli Walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The walls are of solid stone construction, externally pointed.
-There is provision for sub-floor ventilation via vents at ground level.
-The shower room extension is of solid concrete block construction externally rendered.
+The walls are of solid stone construction externally rendered.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of a double glazed, uPVC type.
-The front door is of a timber framed and panel type.
-The rear door is of a double glazed, uPVC type.
-The soffits and fascia boards around dormer windows are formed in uPVC materials.
-External decorations Visually inspected.
-The gutters and downpipes have a painted finish.
-The front door is finished in a natural wood stain.
+Windows are of a double glazed, timber casement type.
+There are double glazed Velux window units.
+There are timber facings around dormers.
+External decorations Visually inspected LAIGINAI UECOIANONS Visually inspected.
+External timbers and walls are painted.
+External unibers and wans are painted.